kdlong/SMP_18_001_CWR/questions.md

 l.81: 'resonant W boson propagator', perhaps a stupid question, but could there be also a 'resonant Z boson propagator'

+**ADDRESSED: Yes, Z can be on or off-shell and can include gamma.* The important point is that the W must be resonant, and it is decayed with MadSpin.
+This is done to reduce the complexity of the generation.**

 l.84: 'Contributions with an initial state b quark are not included' Weird, why not?
   Please motivate.

+**ADDRESSED" They are not included in the signal, as this essentially defines the tZq process.
+Added clarification.**

 l.91: why does one need to merge different jet multiplicities?

+**ADDRESSED: For modeling of the n_jet kinematics, having the n+1_jet process at ME-level is always preferable.**

 l.96:, how can the diagrams in Fig.1 (a) and (b) interfere, they have a different final state.
   Please give the reader an idea about the graphs which do interfere (citation?)

+**ADDRESSED: "Interference" in this case refers in general to the alpha^3xalph_s component of the WZjj state, and arises from diagrams that do have a common final state, not pictured in the diagram.
+This has been clarified**

 l.106: why use four-flavour scheme and scale to five-flavour scheme, why not using five-flavour scheme from the start?

+**ADDRESSED: This is common procedure in modeling heavy-flavor processes.
+At very higher orders treating the b-quark as massive is preferable, but at NLO, the kinematics of the b quarks are seen to best approximate higher order results, while 5 flavor calculations best model the cross section.**

 l.110: 'calculated at NNLO for qqbar to ZZ ... and at NLO for gg->ZZ' This does not make sense.
 A qqbar initial state at NNLO (NNLO PDFS)